JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/polysymbols_integration.md

 Scope for custom properties (variables) references (arguments for [`var()`](https://developer.mozilla.org/en-US/docs/Web/CSS/var) function) is built the same way as for properties.
 Only properties with names starting with `--` are taken into account.

-For dynamic contributions, the `PolySymbolQueryConfigurator.getScope()`'s `element` parameter can be:
+For dynamic contributions, the contributors should be registered with the following `PsiElement` classes:
 - `CssDeclaration` - Poly Symbols should represent available CSS properties for matching.
 The CSS declaration actual name should not be taken into account when building the scope.

 #### Pseudo-elements